 CBD has a wide range of medical benefits

 The number of uses for CBD as a medicine continues to grow to the point where we have virtually never come across such a versatile substance before.
 The pharmaceutical industry until how has not developed a single medicine that has as many applications as CBD.
+And yet outside of Epidiolex in the treatment of pediatric seizures, there are no other FDA approved uses of CBD because of the lack of double-blind, placebo-controlled randomized data.

 1. CBD as medicine for epilepsy